moritzploss/todoServer/README.md

     localhost:4000/api/v1/users/<user_id>/lists/<list_id>/entries/<entry_id>

-For example, create a new Todo list for a user with ID `test123` by sending a POST request to the following route, including the `name` of the list in the request body:
+For example, create a new Todo list for a user with ID `test123` via a POST request to the following endpoint, including the `name` of the list in the request body:

     localhost:4000/api/v1/users/test123/lists/